 - Ability to decisively choose appropriately among several alternative solutions for situations that change occasionally and rapidly;

 - Ability to interpret and apply new and established regulations, rules, policies, and procedures;

 - Ability to work effectively, courteously and professionally with students, parents, staff and the general public in a diverse cultural environment and in situations involving the maintenance of law and order;

 - Ability to think clearly and respond calmly and effectively in emergency situations, including the ability to apply emergency first aid/CPR techniques;

 - Physical ability to perform assigned tasks and functions that may often be hazardous and unpredictable.

 Background in law enforcement or related work experienceSalary:

-Pay Grade 8225 day work calendarPay is commensurate upon experienceContact:Captain Chad Fontenot
+Pay Grade 8225 day work calendarPay is commensurate with experienceContact:Captain Chad Fontenot